hans-schmidt/mastering_ravencoin/README.md

 # mastering_ravencoin

-An (eventually) book-like collection of information about Ravencoin for developers
+A random collection of technical information about Ravencoin for developers or anyone interested in understanding the details.

 Go to [https://hans-schmidt.github.io/mastering_ravencoin/](https://hans-schmidt.github.io/mastering_ravencoin/) to conveniently view this material